jamescurran/jamescurran.github.io/_posts/2008-06-18-dev102s-programming-job-interview-challenge-8.md

 1. (simple) Try to figure out the third pattern that can be found using that state table.
 (It's a sequence of 5 records using just A B &amp; C)

 1. (hopefully not possible)  Try to figure out a sequence of records that would cause the state machine to miss one of those patterns (Note: after one is found, we start over at state 0, so it's not intended to find overlapping sequences, such as "ABACBBCCA".
-It's find the first but not the second.)
+It'll find the first but not the second.)